-The Company reviews the carrying value of its financial assets, except those classified as FVTPL, at each period end for evidence of impairment and reversal of previously recognised impairment losses.
+The Group reviews the carrying value of its financial assets, except those classified as FVTPL, at each period end for evidence of impairment and reversal of previously recognised impairment losses.
 These assets are considered impaired if there is objective evidence of impairment as a result of one or more loss events that have an impact that can be reliably estimated on the estimated future cash flows of the asset and the financial assets carrying value exceeds the present value of the estimated future cash flows.
-Objective factors that are considered when determining whether a financial asset or group of financial assets may be impaired include, but are not limited, to the following: (i) failure to make scheduled payments of capital and/or interest, (ii) adverse changes in the payment pattern of the borrower and (iii) significant deterioration in the fair value of the security underlying financial asset.
+Objective factors that are considered when determining whether a financial asset or group of financial assets may be impaired include, but are not limited, to the following: (i) failure to make scheduled payments of capital and/or interest, (ii) adverse changes in the payment pattern of the borrower, (iii) renegotiation of terms or granting of concessions to the borrower, and (iv) significant deterioration in the fair value of the security underlying financial asset.